abhirup-ghosh/rooftop-detection-unet-image-segmentation/README.md

     - 1.1. **Data loading:** Load training images and labels, and test images

     - 1.2. **Data Exploration:**
-        - 1.2.1 Visualising the data: look for inconsistencies [some corrupted (?) training images with black spots]
+        - 1.2.1 Visualising the data:
+            - some images have black/blind spots [possible corruptions/redaction for privacy?]
+            - image 278.png is incorrectly labelled and we drop it from the training set.
         - 1.2.2.
 Data distribution: imbalanced label set [light:dark pixed ~= 1:5]

     - 1.3. **Data Preprocessing:**